Our History and Dave’s Story

 The Foundation hosts the first Wendy’s Wonderful Kids Summit, an annual event that convenes adoption recruiters from across North America for professional learning, networking and inspiration to advance their critical work in finding forever families for children in foster care.

-• Logo for the Dave Thomas Foundation for Adoption, a leading adoption charity and foster care support foundation, and Wendy’s Wonderful Kids, with a red banner at the bottom reading EST. 2004 on a textured white background.
+• Logo for the Dave Thomas Foundation for Adoption and Wendy’s Wonderful Kids, with a red and white background and the text “EST. 2004” on a red stripe at the bottom.

 2004